Reconsider your need to travel to Sudan due to the possibility of violent civil unrest and the threat of terrorist attack. See Safety and security

 - Following the military's removal of President Bashir on 11 April 2019, authorities imposed a three month state of emergency.
 The state of emergency bans unauthorised public gatherings and gives security forces increased powers to arrest, restrict movement and seize assets.
 Obey curfews and follow local authorities' instructions.
 See Safety and security

 - The situation remains tense.
 On 3 June at least 100 people were reportedly killed and more injured by Sudanese security services trying to break up long-running protests.
+Terrorists groups may take advantage of the ongoing civil unrest and poor security situation to undertake attacks.
 Avoid protests and large gatherings.
 See Safety and security

 - There is a high threat of kidnapping throughout Darfur.
 Foreigners, including NGO workers and expatriates, are targeted.
 Kidnapping is also a threat in all other regions of Sudan, including rural areas and around state capitals.
 See